kost/dvcs-ripper/README.md

 SVN
 ===========
-It supports newer version of svn client format which has wc.db in .svn directory.
+It supports OLDER and NEWER version of svn client formats.
+Older is with .svn files in every directory, while newer version have single .svn directory and wc.db in .svn directory.
+It will automatically detect which format is used on the target.

 Example run (for SVN):
 rip-svn.pl -v -u http://www.example.com/.svn/